Flight number: Flight numbering system in mainland China

+The lowest-numbered passenger flight starts at 101 for Air China and 100 for Cathay Pacific.
+CA 101 is a scheduled daily flight from PEK (Beijing Capital) to HKG (Hong Kong Intl') with an outbound flight of CA 102.
+Flight CX 100 departs from SYD (Sydney-Kingsford Smith) and arrives at HKG (Hong Kong Intl').
+Most of Air China's international flights are numbered 101-999 with an exception of codeshare flights.

 Codeshare

 In a codeshare, airlines share their aircraft with others, resulting in the flight having more than one flight number on the same sector, and either the same or different flight numbers on joined sectors.

 As an example, QF8412 flies from Dubai to Sydney, but it is codeshared with and operated as EK412.
 Another example is QF3920, which is a flight from Lima, Peru to Santiago, Chile that is also codeshared with LATAM 523.

-List of flight number 1 by airline
+List of Lowest-Numbered Passenger Flights by Airlines

 Most flights are non-stop from A to B, and few are from A to B then to C (both A-B and B-C have flight number 1).
 Aircraft type may change due to operation need or unforeseen circumstance.